Puja Services and Offerings

 • Offering for the old-age homes

-AR runs two old-age homes at and in the vicinity of the monastery.
+Our Community runs two old-age homes.
 These are for elderly monks and nuns as well as locals whose families are in need of support.
-An offering is made on your or your loved one’s behalf.
+An offering is made on your or your loved one’s behalf towards their support.

-AR runs a monastic school near the monastery that integrates both spiritual and ordinary subjects into the curriculum, for the benefit of the locals.
-An offering is made on your or your loved one’s behalf.
+Our Community runs a monastic school that integrates both spiritual-scholarly and modern subjects into the curriculum.
+An offering is made on your or your loved one’s behalf towards the school.

 • For the release of living beings